EvoEdit: Evolving Null-space Alignment for Robust and Efficient Knowledge Editing: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated a remarkable ability to store and recall vast amounts of knowledge during pre-training~\citep{gpt-4, claude3, Llama3, qwen-2.5, deepseek-r1, gemini-2.5, qwen-3}, enabling them to utilize this knowledge for downstream tasks.
-However, powerful as they may be, becoming outdated remains a concern, leading to eventual hallucinations or factual errors over time~\citep{de-cao-etal-2021-editing, MEND}.
-While re-training with updated data offers a straightforward solution, it is computationally expensive and comes with its own risks such as overfitting or catastrophic forgetting~\citep{forgetting}.
-As an alternative, \textbf{model editing} has emerged as a lightweight approach, enabling targeted updates to specific factoids without any training involved~\citep{wang2024knowledge, gupta-etal-2024-model}.
+Large language models (LLMs) have demonstrated a remarkable ability to store and recall vast amounts of knowledge during pre-training~\citep{gpt-4, claude3, llama3, qwen-2.5, deepseek-r1, gemini-2.5, qwen-3}, enabling them to utilize this knowledge for downstream tasks.
+However, powerful as they may be, becoming outdated remains a concern, with their static knowledge leading to eventual hallucinations or factual errors over time~\citep{de-cao-etal-2021-editing, MEND}.
+While re-training with updated data offers a straightforward solution, the computational expensive and risks of overfitting or catastrophic forgetting~\citep{forgetting} prohibits this as an effective approach.
+Alternatively, \emph{model editing} has emerged as a targeted updating procedure of specific factoids without additional training~\citep{wang2024knowledge, gupta-etal-2024-model}.

-Most editing methods follow a \textbf{locate-then-edit paradigm}~\citep{ROME, MEMIT}, which first identifies a small set of influential parameters within the model and then applies a perturbation to integrate new knowledge.
+Most editing methods follow a \emph{locate-then-edit paradigm}~\citep{ROME, MEMIT}, which first identifies a small set of influential parameters within the model and then applies a perturbation to integrate new knowledge.
 While effective at isolated edits, recent studies~\citep{mirage, MEMOIR} reveal that these approaches suffer from catastrophic interference when deployed in sequential editing scenarios, where multiple updates are applied over time~\citep{yang-etal-2024-butterfly}.
 As new perturbations accumulate, previous edits are also disrupted, leading to greater difficulty in preserving knowledge and more severe issues such as model collapse.
 Thus a critical barrier remains when deploying model editing in realistic settings; continual updates are essential for keeping LLMs reliable and up-to-date.
 Many methods fail to capture this real-world complexity and are only evaluated in synthetic frameworks~\citep{yao-etal-2023-editing, wang2024knowledge}.
-Thus under more realistic conditions which better mimic the ever-changing world~\citep{wang2024knowledge}, performance of existing methods crater, revealing that current approaches \textbf{degrade catastrophically after only a few hundred edits} and fail to scale to the real-world.
+Thus under more realistic conditions which better mimic the ever-changing world~\citep{wang2024knowledge}, performance of existing methods crater, revealing that current approaches {degrade catastrophically after only a few hundred edits} and fail to scale to the real-world.